hxydebug/newlicycle/README.md

 # newlicycle
-this is the second version of the licycle project
+this is the version 2 licycle project